ProtoSchool/protoschool.github.io/README.md

   return { fail: 'Uh oh.
 It looks like you created a directory instead of a file.
 Did you forget to include a filename in your path?' }
 }
 ```

+You may choose to use markdown formatting in your responses.
 Be sure to adapt your test case so that it works within the context of your other conditionals to meet your validation needs.
 What is required is that you return an object with the `fail` key and a string as its value; that string is what will be shown to the user.

 You'll also need to add the following lines below your custom validation so that